brunomaga/brunomaga.github.io/_drafts/2019-10-12-Bayesian-Optimization.md

 ### Refresher: Linear Algebra

-Here's a reminder of some operations on linear algebra, in case the previous reductions cause some confusion:
+Here's a reminder of some operations on linear algebra, in case the previous reductions cause some confusion.
+For more complex operations, check <a href="{{ site.assets }}/the_matrix_cookbook.pdf">The Matrix Cookbook</a>.

 1. **Multiplication:**
 	1. $A(BC) = (AB)C$;